btmyles/RunSmart/README.md

 - Notes section for details about a completed run
 - Recommended articles for novice and experienced runners

+### Battery

+- GPS significantly reduces battery life
+- If the battery is below 25% when starting a run, GPS location is accessed half as often

 ### Privacy

 - RunSmart does not require internet permissions
 - Network location is not used.
 GPS only
 - All data is stored locally and is never uploaded online

-### Battery

-- GPS significantly reduces battery life
-- If the battery is below 25% when starting a run, GPS location is accessed half as often

 ### Installation
 - RunSmart can be installed on any android phone or tablet with Android 8.0 Oreo and above.
 - Install from the [Google Play Store](https://play.google.com/store/apps/details?id=com.cs2063.runsmart).
 - Download and install from the GitHub [releases](https://github.com/btmyles/RunSmart/releases).

-### Permissions
+#### Permissions
-- Internal storage
-- GPS
+- GPS fine location

 ### How it Works